att/MkTechDocs/docsbuild/introduction.md

 ## Can I see an example?

 You're looking at one!
-Now, check out the source in the `docs` directory to see what a MkTechDocs project looks like.
+Now, check out the source in the `docsbuild` directory to see what a MkTechDocs project looks like.
 Start with `mktechdocsiug.md`.
 That's the master document.

 ## Supported architectures